katzenpost/katzenpost/specs/end_to_end.rst

    Fundamentally a mix network is a lossy packet switching network on which we can build reliable protocols.
-We therefore utilize a variety of designs from both the mix network and classical internet protocol literature to design an end to end reliability protocol that utilizes the mix network.
+We therefore utilize a variety of ideas from both the mix network and classical internet protocol literature to design an end to end reliability protocol that utilizes the mix network.